McLintock!: Plot

-While preparing for Becky's welcome-home party, Dev and Becky get into an argument when he accuses Junior of being a "dude".
-At the party, Dev gets into a fistfight to protect Birnbaum's assistant Davey Elk, and impresses everyone with his boxing skills.
-Later, after being deliberately taunted by Becky and Junior, Dev accuses Becky of being a trollop for kissing Junior before they were properly engaged.
-Becky demands G.W. shoot Dev for insulting her; G.W. relents and "shoots" him with a starter's pistol to teach Becky a lesson.
-Dev, angry that he could have been killed, spanks Becky with a coal shovel, which angers Katherine.
+Dev and Becky get into an argument when Dev insultingly calls Junior a dude".
+When Dev gets into a fistfight to protect Birnbaum's assistant, Davey Elk, everyone is impresses by his boxing skills.
+Later, after Becky and Junior deliberately taunt him, Dev calls Becky a trollop for kissing Junior before being properly engaged.
+Becky demands McLintock shoot Dev for insulting her; McLintock relents and mock shoots him using a harmless starter's pistol to teach Becky a lesson.
+Dev, believing he was going to be killed, spanks Becky with a coal shovel, angering Katherine.

-At the hearing the next day, G.W. delivers a plea from Puma to Governor Humphrey, but is ignored; as a result, the Comanche are ordered to be imprisoned until they can be sent to Fort Sill.
-Getting drunk that night, G.W. suggests to Bunny that if the Comanche were to go out fighting as they requested, the government might realize Humphrey's mismanagement of the territory and intervene.
+At the relocation hearing, McLintock delivers a plea from Puma to Governor Humphrey but is ignored.
+As a result, the Comanche are ordered jailed until being sent to Fort Sill.
+Getting drunk, McLintock tells Bunny that if the Comanche were to go out fighting as they wanted, the government might realize how Humphrey has mismanaged the territory and intervene.

-G.W. returns home and pressures Louise into drinking with him; while she tries to explain to G.W. that she is quitting as cook, Louise eventually gives in.
-The two end up falling down the stairs while trying to turn in for the night.
-Katherine, overhearing their conversation, assumes the worst when she sees Louise on G.W.'s lap at the foot of the stairs.
-Louise then explains she is quitting because Sheriff Lord has asked her to marry him.
+McLintock returns home and pressures Louise into drinking with him, though she is attempting to give her notice as cook.
+She relents and joins him.
+While later drunkenly heading upstairs, both tumble down the stairs.
+Katherine, hearing the commotion, assumes the worst upon seeing Louise on McLintock's lap at the staircase bottom.
+Louise then explains that she is quitting because Sheriff Lord has proposed.

-At the Fourth of July celebrations the next day, Katherine refuses Governor Humphrey's advances, but continues to treat her husband harshly.
-Bunny, who took G.W. seriously, helps set the Comanches free by supplying them with Krag-Jorgensen military rifles from a military boxcar.
-The Comanches then charge through town, free their chiefs, and escape, with the cavalry in hot pursuit.
+At the Fourth of July celebration, Katherine rebuffs Governor Humphrey's advances, but continues treating McLintock harshly.
+Bunny, who took McLintock's earlier suggestion seriously, helps free the Comanches and provides them rifles stolen from a military boxcar.
+The Comanches charge through town, free their chiefs, and escape, with the cavalry in hot pursuit.
 While hiding in a haystack during the raid, Dev and Becky reconcile and become engaged.
-Encouraged by this, and on advice from Birnbaum, G.W. confronts Katherine, getting her to admit that she left because she found lipstick on his shirt and incorrectly assumed he was having an affair.
-After pursuing her through town and publicly spanking her, G.W. tells Katherine that she is now free to divorce him, and leaves for home.
-However, she follows him, and the two reconcile.
+Following Birnbaum's advice, McLintock confronts Katherine, who admits that she (mistakenly) believed he was having an affair.
+After pursuing her through town and publicly spanking her, McLintock says Katherine can divorce him, then heads home.
+Katherine follows and they reconcile.